Mentoring

 • Open and confidential, private relationship which aims to career development

-• Guidance and support from a more experienced colleague to a younger person interested and able to develop him-/herself (at the beginning of his/her career)
+• Guidance and support from a more experienced colleague to a person interested and able to develop him-/herself (at the beginning of his/her career)

 • Mentor is a coach, who’s sharing his/her own experiences but doesn’t give direct answers